 - Our Blog

-As the COVID-19 pandemic continues to unfold, the Return to Normal Index measures human activity data relative to prepandemic levels as we progress through recovery.
+At the beginning of 2021, we created a Return to Normal Index to measure human activity data relative to prepandemic levels as we progress through recovery.
 The index is constructed by our data scientists and fundamental analysts and tracks activities in the U.S., including travel, returning to work and school, brick-and-mortar shopping and eating out at restaurants.
-By design, the index is focused on measuring components of daily life rather than economic indicators like GDP growth.
-The percentage level moves closer to 100 as daily life normalizes, and our analysts update it monthly.
+It’s focused on measuring components of daily life rather than economic indicators like GDP growth, and the percentage level moves closer to 100 as daily life normalizes.
+We provide updates on the index when significant changes occur.

 What we’re watching: